-Scientific interests in the Cardiovascular and Respiratory Lab are in the development and implementation of neurophysiological methods that measure motor and autonomic output from the central nervous system for use in clinical research to examine recovery from spinal cord injury.
+Scientific interests in the Cardiovascular and Pulmonary Lab are in the development and implementation of neurophysiological methods that measure motor and autonomic output from the central nervous system for use in clinical research to examine recovery from spinal cord injury.
 Our further interest is to prepare these techniques for use in assessing the effects of new intervention strategies as they emerge from basic science testing.
 The focus of this work is the study of the functional impairment of respiratory and cardiovascular systems after spinal cord injury and the effects of new rehabilitative strategies including locomotor training, respiratory muscle training and epidural stimulation of the spinal cord.

-CARDIO PULMONARY RESEARCH
+CARDIOVASCULAR PULMONARY RESEARCH

 Funding: The Craig H. Neilsen Foundation/Christopher & Dana Reeve Foundation

 The major goal is to restore motor function and quality of life in patients with spinal cord injury using epidural stimulation and locomotor training therapies.

 The overall aim of this study is to examine the effects of respiratory muscle training on blood pressure regulation in individuals with chronic spinal cord injury.